Skip to contents

 trend_alpha

-A numeric value specifying the alpha of the trend line and points
+A numeric value in [0, 1] controlling the transparency of the trend points and line.
+Default: 1.

 trend_linewidth

-A numeric value specifying the width of the trend line
+A numeric value for the thickness of the trend line.
+Default: 0.8.

 trend_pt_size

-A numeric value specifying the size of the trend points
+A numeric value for the size of the trend points.
+Default: 1.5.

 Value